svedel/greattunes/examples/README.md

 ## Overview
 The examples in this folder all illustrate ways to leverage the framework in actual situations.
-Emphasis is on end-to-end frameworks, including ``all the glue stuff´´.
+Emphasis is on end-to-end frameworks, including "all the glue stuff".

 ### Basic examples
 * Univariate systems